 The Company operates in and/or has ownership interests in California and Oregon, pursuant to state and local law and regulations.
 Harborside's retail dispensaries serve both adult-use and medical cannabis customers.
 Harborside-branded retail dispensaries in California are located in Oakland, San Jose, San Leandro and Desert Hot Springs.
 Harborside also owns a dispensary located in Eugene, Oregon which operates under the Terpene Station brand.
-The Company also holds a 21% ownership interest in FGW, a company that has the conditional use approval necessary to operate a retail cannabis dispensary and related businesses in the Haight Ashbury area of San Francisco.
+The Company also holds a 21% ownership interest in FGW, a company that operates a retail cannabis dispensary in the Haight Ashbury area of San Francisco.
+FGW received the necessary approvals and opened the Haight Ashbury San Francisco retail dispensary under the Harborside brand in April 2022.
 Under the terms of the Subsequent FGW Agreement, Harborside's ownership interest in FGW is expected to increase to 80%.
-Following the Urbn Leaf Acquisition, the Company holds a 100% ownership interest in Urbn Leaf, a company that operates retail dispensaries in San Diego (Bay Park), San Diego (San Ysidro), La Mesa, Grossmont, Vista, Grover Beach, Seaside and San Jose and is expected to begin operations on a strategic delivery hub in Redwood City in the 2022 calendar year.
-Taken together, Harborside's retail dispensaries have over 15 years of operating history, with more than \$420 million of historical sales, and in excess of 300,000 patients and customers served.
+Following the Urbn Leaf Acquisition, the Company holds a 100% ownership interest in Urbn Leaf, a company that operates retail dispensaries in San Diego, San Ysidro, La Mesa, Grossmont, Vista, Grover Beach, Seaside and San Jose and is expected to begin operations on a strategic delivery hub in Redwood City in the 2022 calendar year.
+The Company's retail dispensaries have over 15 continuous years of operating history.

-Harborside also owns and operates the Salinas Production Campus in Salinas, California, which enables the Company to produce a wide array of cannabis products that can be offered at varying price points, meeting the ever diverse and changing habits of customers and other dispensaries, manufacturers, and distributors.
-Harborside also operates the Sublime manufacturing/distribution facility in Oakland, California, which produces brands that are sold and shipped to other retailers throughout the state of California.
-Following the Loudpack Acquisition, the Company also owns the Greenfield Campus, one of the largest cannabis manufacturing facilities in the state of California, which focuses primarily on the creation, production and distribution of consumer packaged products that are sold and shipped to other Retailers throughout the state of California.
+Harborside owns and operates the Salinas Production Campus in Salinas, California, which enables the Company to produce a wide array of cannabis products that can be offered at varying price points, meeting the ever diverse and changing habits of customers and other dispensaries, manufacturers, and distributors.
+Following the Loudpack Acquisition, the Company also owns the Greenfield Campus, one of the largest cannabis manufacturing facilities in the state of California, which focuses primarily on the creation, production and distribution of brands that are sold and shipped to other retailers throughout the state of California including the Company's own stores.

-The Company also owns or controls a number of different cannabis brands that it uses to sell products at wholesale and retail, including "Harborside", "Harborside Farms", "KEY", "Terpene Station", "Sublime", "Fuzzies", "Urbn Leaf", "Loudpack", "King Pen", "Smokiez", "King Roll" and "Dimebag".
+The Company also owns or controls a number of different cannabis brands that it uses to sell products at wholesale and retail, including "Sublime", "Fuzzies", "Urbn Leaf", "Loudpack", "King Pen", "King Roll", "Dimebag", "Harborside", "Harborside Farms", "KEY" and "Terpene Station".
+In addition, the Company exclusively licenses the "Smokiez" brand in California.
 California is the largest adult-use cannabis market in the U.S.